Sunday, 25 October 2020

 'For eight or nine months and from two or three days march from Delhi to the environs of Lahore, all the towns and places of note were pillaged by these unclean wretches and trodden under foot and destroyed.
 Men in countless numbers were slain, the whole country was wasted, and mosques and tombs were razed.
 These infidels had set up a new rule, and had forbidden the shaving of the hair of the head and beard....
 The revolt and ravages of this perverse sect were brought under the notice of His Majesty, and greatly troubled him'.

-Firoz Khan was appointed the commander of the campaign and he launched his offensive vigorously and within a month recovered Thanesar, Karnal and Shahabad and by the end of 1710 Mughal rule was re-established in the Malwa region of Punjab (districts south of Sutlej).
-Banda retreated to his hides in mountains.
-Mughal army pursued him and surrounded him in his fortress at Mukhlisgarh, the fort fell on 11 December, 1710 but Banda managed to escape.
+Firoz Khan was appointed commander of the campaign, and he launched his offensive vigorously.
+Within a month he recovered Thanesar, Karnal, and Shahabad, and by the end of 1710 Mughal rule was re-established in the Malwa region of Punjab (the districts south of the Sutlej).
+Banda retreated to his mountain hideouts.
+The Mughal army pursued him and surrounded him in his fortress at Mukhlisgarh, which fell on 11 December 1710, though Banda managed to escape.

-Hence the 1730s was not a period entirely free of troubles.
-Plundering raids continued on smaller scales and also confrontations with government forces.
-In 1738 Bhai Mani Singh, manager of Harminder Sahib, Amritsar, applied to Zakariya Khan the governor of Lahore for permission to hold the fair of Diwali in Amritsar.
-He was granted permission at the payment of Rs 5,000 after the festival.
-Mani Singh was unable to pay and was arrested and executed on 14 June 1738.
-At the place of his execution or nearby a gurdwara still exists known as gurdwara Shaheed Ganj, Lahore.
-The killing of such a respected and senior priest caused great resentment among Sikhs.
+Hence, the 1730s were not entirely free of troubles.
+Plundering raids continued on a smaller scale, as did clashes with government forces.
+In 1738, Bhai Mani Singh, manager of Harmandir Sahib in Amritsar, applied to Zakaria Khan, the governor of Lahore, for permission to hold the Diwali fair in Amritsar.
+He was granted permission on the condition of paying Rs.
+5,000 after the festival.
+Mani Singh, however, was unable to pay and was arrested and executed on 14 June 1738.
+At or near the site of his execution, a gurdwara still exists, known as Gurdwara Shaheed Ganj in Lahore.
+The killing of such a respected and senior priest caused deep resentment among the Sikhs.

 Gurudwara Shaheed Ganj, Lahore.